 Making the choice

 Are you still struggling to decide between Annapurna and Everest Base Camp?
-If so, maybe it'll help for us to say this: this is one of those situations where there is no wrong decision!
+If so, maybe it'll help us to say this: this is one of those situations where there is no wrong decision!

 There's no bad decision here.
 If you trek to Everest Base Camp, you win.
 If you trek the Annapurna Circuit, you win. 😉

-But most likely you feel confident by now that you know which trek is for you at this time.
+But most likely, you feel confident by now that you know which trek is for you at this time.
 Please feel free to contact us if you’d like to discuss either of the treks.
 We’d love to share our knowledge and experiences of these two beautiful, world-class treks with you and help you plan a trip you’ll never forget.

 There are many gompas and prayer flags along the trek routes of the Nepal Himalayas